QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-01-09-mapping_audio.md

 ### BP_AudioSampler

+*Content > Mods > Template > Blueprints*

 When placed in your level, it allows you to test the effect different FMOD Parameters have on FMOD Events.
 This is meant to be used within the Editor.
 You can changed what Event to preview by selecting the `FMODAudio` component in the Details panel.
 You can use any FMOD Event in here; Timelines, Ambients and regular sound effects!

 When you are playing in the editor, the Blueprint will auto-populate the sliders to show what you can edit.
 However the sliders will not update the audio automatically and you will need press the Play button for each change you make.

 **Example Use:** The FMOD event `Ridgeline_Cicadas` can be controlled by AmbSwitch to lower the volume for entering interior sections.
 To would be hard to figure out the correct values to use without lots iterative builds, but using the AudioSampler allows us to quickly identify the values needed without leaving the editor.

-### Tool_ListRoomIDs
+### EUW_Tool_RoomVolumeHelper

+*Content > Mods > Tools*

 Used to help keep track and change the Room IDs of Room Volumes.
 It creates a list of all Room IDs you have and select specific IDs.

+### EUW_Tool_ListRoomIDs

+*Content > Mods > Tools*

+Used to help keep track and change the Room IDs of Room Volumes.
+It creates a list of all Room IDs you have and select specific IDs.

 ## What Next?
 Music!

-If you got QSM all set up, you should look at the next part of the guide: [Setting up Music Events for Maps]() to allow you add music to your map and let it react dynamically to combat and other parameters.
+If you got QSM all set up, you should look at the next part of the guide: [Setting up Music Events for Maps](/_posts/2024-01-14-mapping_music.md) to allow you add music to your map and let it react dynamically to combat and other parameters.